WooCommerce Product List View Plugin: The Ultimate Guide

 - If you want to list 100’s or 1,000’s of products, there’s a lazy load option to boost performance.
 Instead of loading your entire product list at once, each page is loaded one at a time.

-Next, I’ll tell you about some other sites that use the plugin to create a WooCommerce product list view.
-Afterwards, I’ll show you how to set it up on your own site.
-Keep reading to learn how!
+Next, discover some other sites that use the plugin to create a WooCommerce product list view.
+Then learn how to set it up on your own site.
+Keep reading to learn more!

-What do other people think of the WooCommerce product table plugin?
+What are others saying about the WooCommerce product table plugin?

 You can read lots of reviews on the WooCommerce Product Table page.
 Here’s a review from Joseph, a store owner who used it to create a WooCommerce list view:

 As you can see, WooCommerce Product Table is much more flexible than the built-in product list shortcode.
-Next, I’ll teach you how to create your own WooCommerce product list view and WooCommerce custom fields.
+Next, learn how to create your own WooCommerce product list view and WooCommerce custom fields.

 Case study – A WooCommerce product list view plugin for Dunbar Sales

-Jupiter Multimedia were developing a WordPress website for Dunbar Sales, a leading supplier of MIL-spec adhesives, paints, coatings, lubricants and corrosion preventatives.
+Jupiter Multimedia were developing a WP website for Dunbar Sales, a leading supplier of MIL-spec adhesives, paints, coatings, lubricants and corrosion preventatives.
 The website would be selling highly technical, non-visual products that did not require large images.
 As a result, the default WooCommerce grid layout was inappropriate for their client’s industry.
-They needed

 Jupiter Multimedia added extra functionality to their product list view by using WooCommerce Product Table with some third party plugins.
 They used an Add to Quote plugin to allow customers to request a quote; and WC Fields Factory to add an extra text field to the list.